The Shaving Industry

 With an interview about her decision, Williams's statements with ELLE Magazine included: “The brand is so real about body hair.
 When it comes to women, shaving is a big part of our daily routine, and Billie understands we don’t just wake up hairless.
 It’s something we have to make time for and prioritize on our end.
 Billie understands our needs and is committed to painting an authentic picture that resonates with women.

 Beyond its thoughtful campaign approach, Billie is an inclusive female body brand that is raising beauty awareness around gender inequality across the shaving industry and tackling the "Pink Tax" head-on.”

 As a woman, you probably may notice that you pay a little bit more money for beauty products than men do.
 Well, it is true.

 Billie, the “female first” shaving company, knows this too.
 As a brand, Billie is a subscription service that ships razors to you for 9 dollars a month.
-A first order includes their branded razor handle, magnetic holder, and two blade cartridges.
-And every month, the brand send you four razor cartridges a month for just 9 dollars.
+A first-order includes their branded razor handle, magnetic holder, and two blade cartridges.
+And every month, the brand sends you four razor cartridges a month for just 9 dollars.